open-vela/nuttx_libs_libm_libmcs/doc/sum/1_Conventions.rst

 Conventions
 ===========

 This chapter lists the symbols, stylistic conventions, and command syntax used in this document.
-Each convention is identied by a name and described by an example and the additional explanation.
+Each convention is identified by a name and described by an example and the additional explanation.

 .. table:: Notation conventions